angular/angular/aio/content/guide/image-directive.md

 In addition to optimizing the loading of the LCP image, `NgOptimizedImage` enforces a number of image best practices:

 *   Uses [image CDN URLs to apply image optimizations](https://web.dev/image-cdns/#how-image-cdns-use-urls-to-indicate-optimization-options)
-*   Requires that `width` and `height` are set
+*   Prevents layout shift by requiring `width` and `height`
 *   Warns if `width` or `height` have been set incorrectly
 *   Warns if the image will be visually distorted when rendered

 ## Prerequisites

 1. You will need to import `NgOptimizedImage` from the `@angular/common` module into your application.
 The directive is defined as a [standalone directive](/guide/standalone-components), so components should import it directly.
 2. Consider setting up an image loader.
-These steps are explained in the [Configuring an image loader](/guide/image-directive-setup) tutorial.
+These steps are explained in the [Configuring an Image Loader](#configuring-an-image-loader-for-ngoptimizedimage) section.

 ## Usage in a template